-Descriptions and hyperlinks to access recordings of previously hosted sessions (with the exception of the Rancho Cucamonga session) are listed below.
+Descriptions of previously hosted sessions are listed below.

 Rancho Cucamonga is an ethnically and racially diverse community in Southern California.
 After several decades of exponential population growth, vineyards and citrus groves have been replaced by sprawling housing and retail development.
 These environmental conditions were major factors that led to an increase in obesity and related health problems.
 Healthy RC is a comprehensive city-community partnership facilitated by the City Manager’s Office and is committed to playing an active role in long-term policy, systems, and environmental changes to support healthy living and a sustainable community.
 The partnership’s Action Awards work advanced a Culture of Health by identifying data-driven indicators and performance metrics to measure the impact the Healthy RC initiative has made on the community.
 The development of the Healthy RC Evaluation Plan is community driven, engaging residents, stakeholders, and partner organizations to collect, analyze, and interpret data, as well as to identify tools and indicators to measure effectiveness.
 Data-driven indicators align with the eight community health priorities identified in the Healthy RC Strategic Plan, and are informing implementation of policies, programs, and plans.